brilliantfantastic/bf/src/blog/2020-08-07-announcing-juvet/index.md

 Elixir developers can create small OTP processes that can hold state and these sandboxed processes can pass messages to other processes with no ceremony.
 Each process can represent a single sandboxed chat bot.
 If one process goes down, only one chat bot goes down.
 This is not possible in frameworks built in Ruby or Node without a lot of home-spun code to protect you from bringing down all the bots on your system.

-Theses OTP processes can fail and be spun up again automagically.
+These OTP processes can fail and be spun up again automagically.
 Even new code can be deployed and these OTP processes will not be shut down, allowing you to deploy new Elixir code at any time without interrupting the bots.

 Sounds perfect.